 When severe hair loss occurs suddenly, it is often reactive hair loss.

-It usually appears 2 to 3 months after the event.
+Hair loss usually occurs two to three months after the event.

 This type of hair loss can affect the entire head and is more common in women.

 There are three main causes of reactive hair loss.